-By default, some of the commands that appear in the app running in a web browser do not appear in the Dynamics 365 for phones and tablets apps.
+By default, some of the commands that appear in the app running in a web browser don't appear in the Dynamics 365 for phones and tablets apps.
 Similar to the web application, the command bar is context-sensitive, so the available commands change depending on what is currently viewed or selected.
 More information Change commands

 The form elements displayed are taken from the main form and presented as a series of panels that users see through the view port.

 In Dynamics 365 for tablets, the first panel displays contact information about relationships that exist for the record.
-In Dynamics 365 for phones, the first panel also displays header fields from the form above the relationship tiles.
+In Dynamics 365 for phones, the first panel also displays header columns from the form above the relationship tiles.

 |Contact||Company Name, Owner|

 You can customize the remaining tiles with the form editor.
 The order is fixed, but you can set which elements are visible in the relationship panel.

 In Dynamics 365 for tablets, the second panel begins with the name of the first tab on the form.
 Any columns that are included within the header are included and then the contents of the first tab.
 In Dynamics 365 for phones, headers appear in the first column.

 If there is a process flow active for the form, the third tab displays tasks for the current stage of the process in Dynamics 365 for tablets.
 In Dynamics 365 for phones, the process control floats above the panes, expands over the user’s current pane when it’s selected, and is always visible and actionable.

 The remaining panels of the form contain the contents of the tabs in the form.
 Any subgrids found display as a separate panel.

 The Dynamics 365 for phones and tablets form always displays the labels for tabs and subgrids.
 The Display Label on the Form setting isn't applied.